 Advancing age and conditions such as arthritis can make getting around, opening doors, and stepping into the tub more difficult.
 Not surprisingly, studies show that most middle-age or older adults want to continue living in their own homes for as long as possible.
 Universal design features can help make that possible.

 Some universal concepts, such as step-less entries and wider halls and doorways, entail more effort and are sometimes only possible during the building of a new home or the remodeling of an existing one.

-Duncan says the best time to introduce universal features to an existing home is when people are renovating for another reason.
-People in this situation might consider the following suggestions:
+The best time to introduce universal features to an existing home is when you are renovating for another reason.
+If you are in this situation, consider the following suggestions:

 - Install a tub with front-mounted faucets, wider and softer edges, or a built-in door.